flyingcircusio/doc/src/guide/api/types.md

 Consumptions can be queried during a month to see the ongoing view of your traffic, virtual machines, contracts, and more.
-Consumptions are also historic data and remain available even if you delete a project, a VM, or pass your resources over to a different customer.
+Consumptions are also historic data and remain available even if you delete a resource group, a VM, or pass your resources over to a different customer.

 Access to consumptions is granted based on the customer of the resource